-The Pain Medicine Fellowship Program follows the requirements set forth by the Accreditation Council for Graduate Medical Education and the Residency Review Committee for Anesthesiology.
-Rotations include PM&R, neuroradiology, neurology, chronic pain clinic, cancer pain or palliative care, pain rehabilitation, and a recently added private practice rotation.
-Fellows also rotate to Mayo Clinic in Rochester for a month in the Pain Rehabilitation Center, which is part of the psychiatry requirement.
+Rotations during the fellowship include physical medicine and rehabilitation, neuroradiology, neurology, chronic pain clinic, cancer pain or palliative care, pain rehabilitation, and a private practice rotation.
+Fellows also rotate to Mayo Clinic's campus in Rochester, Minnesota, for a month in the Pain Rehabilitation Center, which is part of the psychiatry requirement.

 Your research opportunities at Mayo Clinic are outstanding.
 During the course of this fellowship, you have the opportunity to design and complete a research project under close mentorship from one of our clinician-researchers.

-Fellows receive a written clinical competence evaluation by the Chair of the Clinical Competence Committee twice each year.
+Fellows receive a written clinical competence evaluation by the chair of the Clinical Competency Committee twice each year.
 In addition, trainees regularly evaluate rotations and faculty to ensure education needs are met and to provide feedback to the faculty in order to improve the program.